nginxinc/nginx-amplify-doc/amplify-guide.md

 #### Additional HTTP Metrics

-In order for the Amplify Agent to obtain the metrics below, some additional configuration of NGINX logging is required.

-In brief, the [access.log](http://nginx.org/en/docs/http/ngx_http_log_module.html) log format should include the corresponding NGINX [variables](http://nginx.org/en/docs/varindex.html) and the [error.log](http://nginx.org/en/docs/ngx_core_module.html#error_log) may require a different log level.

-Example configuration for the extended log format could be as follows:
+Amplify Agent can collect a number of additional useful metrics described below.
+To enable additional metrics, please perform the following configuration changes.

+The [access.log](http://nginx.org/en/docs/http/ngx_http_log_module.html) log format should include an extended set of NGINX [variables](http://nginx.org/en/docs/varindex.html).
+Please add a new log format or modify the existing one — and use it with the `access_log` directives in your NGINX configuration.

 ```
     log_format  main_ext '$remote_addr - $remote_user [$time_local] "$request" '